We work with some of the UK’s leading insurers:

 In this case, you may wish to secure a joint life insurance policy to protect your shared asset.

-Securing a joint life insurance policy can often help you save money, as there’s only one premium to pay on a policy that protects both lives.
+Securing a joint life insurance policy can often help you save money, as there’s only one premium to pay on a policy that protects both lives and one potential pay out if either person passes away.

 The table below shows the price comparison between a joint mortgage life insurance policy vs two single policies.